OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 ![Storage account overview](images/figure7.png)

-4. Navigate into the containers, by clicking on the link that reads *Containers* from Figure 7 above
+4. Navigate into the containers, by clicking on the link that reads *Containers* from the figure above
 5. Upon navigation to the containers, the ARM Template should provision a blob container called “templates”, and the screen should resemble below:

 ![Templates blob container](images/figure8.png)